THE MAKERS' FORUM

 MAKING OF CONTEMPORARY INSTRUMENTS AND BOWS

-available.
-Mark is also interested in advancements of violin making through the study of acoustics and its applications to new construction, and has attended Oberlin acoustics workshops with some of the top researchers in the field.
+Mark is also interested in the advancement and understanding of stringed instruments, through the study of acoustics and its applications to constructive forms.
 His violins, violas, and cellos are played by professionals, students, and amateurs throughout North America and Europe.
+He has attended both the Oberlin acoustics and the prestigious Oberlin making workshops, and has collaborated with Florian Leonhard Fine Violins in London.